0b10010010/MotorlabMBD/README.md

 # TODO:
 - [ ] set the baudrate to 460800 on STM32CubeMX and MATLAB function reading serialport
+- [ ] check if position control of 200 deg works without the UART TX block

 ## SIL and PIL with Simulink